Viable System Generator

 What You'll Find Here

 Podcast: Viable Signals — where cybernetics meets the cutting edge.
-Two episodes live:
+Six episodes published:

-Available on Apple Podcasts, Spotify, and YouTube Music.
+Available on Apple Podcasts, Amazon Music, Deezer, and YouTube.

 Blog posts: